zacharyvoase/hotqueue/sources/tutorial.txt

     >>> from decimal import Decimal
     >>> queue.put(Decimal('1.4'))

-Getting Items off the Queue
+Getting Items Off the Queue
 ===========================

 You can then pull items off the queue using :meth:`hotqueue.HotQueue.get`.
 You would usually do this in another Python program, but you can do it wherever you like.